-The day started with things going quite swimmingly.
+The Taylor family day started with things going quite swimmingly.
 I rocked a scenic run in Snow Canyon’s neighboring towns of Santa Clara and Ivins.
 Enthusiasm was high, everyone consumed carbs mingled with a little protein, the weather was delightful and kind words were spoken oft to each other.

 Things started getting a bit dicey on the 10-minute drive to the park's entrance.
 Cries of “How much longer” from the littlest.
-Lots of “He supposedly hit her,” and “She supposedly hit him,” followed by a definite “I hit the brakes” to temporarily halt the insanity.
+Lots of “he supposedly hit her” and “she supposedly hit him,” followed by a definite “I hit the brakes” to temporarily halt the insanity.
 An action packed 10 minutes to say the least.

-At last we arrived at the park entrance and were greeted by a super duper nice lady who gave us a map, some tips, and a lovely smile.
+At last we arrived at the park entrance and were greeted by a super duper nice lady who gave us a map, some tips and a lovely smile.
 We told her we’d like to start the day hiking the Johnson Canyon trail to Johnson Arch.
 She quickly pointed out that the trailhead was just outside the park entrance and no fee was required.
 I blame the chaos caused by the three bickering crazy people in the backseat for my failure to notice that.
 She helped us revise our agenda and we pressed on full of renewed confidence and enthusiasm.
 I can’t remember her name.
 Again, I blame the aforementioned crazy people.

 The payoff for our quarter-mile journey?
 A super awesome slot canyon.
 The kids could’ve stayed there for hours.
 No whining, no fighting.
 “Maybe we should live in a slot canyon,” I contemplated.
 When we finally peeled them away, we walked up a short trail to a pretty sweet overlook that the kids didn’t appreciate nearly as much as the slot canyon.
 A bonus on the way back: A rad dried-up river bed that the girlies explored.

-A half-mile hike can leave you hungry, thirsty, and ready for a trip to the restroom.
-After those festivities, we drove a short distance up the road, conveniently parked, and began our next excursion.
+A half-mile hike can leave you hungry, thirsty and ready for a trip to the restroom.
+After those festivities, we drove a short distance up the road, conveniently parked and began our next excursion.
 I admit, I was a little "petrified" about the littlest’s stamina.
 After a short stroll on another level, sandy trail, we arrived at the dunes.
 I’ve never seen the kids have so much fun on a hike.
 They just started running.
 And running.
 And arguing about who got to the top of the hill first.

-Little legs were somewhat weary after pumping across the dunes, so we were ready for another shorty, but goody.
-Pioneer Names trailhead is right off the road (okay, every trail we hiked was right off the road).
-Near the beginning there is a really cool rock formation that the kids loved climbing on.
+Little legs were somewhat weary after pumping across the dunes, so we were ready for another shorty but goody.
+Pioneer Names trailhead is right off the road (OK, every trail we hiked was right off the road).
+Near the beginning, there is a really cool rock formation that the kids loved climbing on.
 We then followed a narrow trial butted right up against a sheer redrock wall covered in black.
 We didn’t know what the black was from, so we made something up to keep the kids moving.

 We made it to the arch without incident, and it turns out that my fear of the arch reminding the young crew of a certain restaurant famous for the previously mentioned chicken nuggets, was misplaced.
 The arch is spectacular (spans more than 200 feet) and we all enjoyed the view … until the first “I gotta go and I can’t hold it” moment of the day struck.
 And it wasn’t from the gender that normally has an easier time relieving himself in the wild.
 So, the race was on.
-We made it back, took care of business, and called it a day.
+We made it back, took care of business and called it a day.

-Location: Red Hills Parkway in St. George (See Map)
+Location: Red Hills Parkway in St. George

 On the way out of town, we stopped in at Pioneer Park.
 Highly, highly recommended.
 Two hours of exploring, climbing, and even a slot canyon that I admittedly couldn’t shimmy my way through.
 Give me a break, I’d just tried Even Stevens for the first time (try the Mihami Vice…and the party tots…and the kettle chips).
 Pioneer Park was good, dirty, free fun for the whole clan.